Do I have a higher risk to get the coronavirus if I suffer from epilepsy?

 As described above, many of your flu symptoms can be reduced with over the counter medications.
 The doctors involved in treating you might recommend antivirals, antibiotics or other specific treatment.
 Occasionally these may interact with your anti-epileptics, reducing their effectiveness or causing side effects.
 Always let know doctors treating you that you are taking anti-epileptic medications and ensure you know the dose and type of tablets you use.
 It is often helpful to keep a list of the medications you take to show doctors and pharmacists to help then ensure there are no interactions with your tables.

-The Department of Health and Social Care is working with drug companies to minimise any impact of coronavirus on drug supplies.
+The Scottish and UK Governments are working with drug companies to minimise any impact of coronavirus on drug supplies.
 Drug companies have already built up stockpiles of medicines in preparation for Brexit and have now been asked to maintain this level of stockpiling.
 This should mean medicines will continue to be available, even if there are temporary disruptions to the supply chain.
 Do not try to stockpile your medication in case you have to self-isolate.
 This could cause shortages of medications and put others at risk of a seizure.
 It is best to carry on as normal.

 The NHS is currently advising people who may have been exposed to coronavirus to self-isolate.
 Just in case you need to do this, you may wish to think now about how you would get your medicines.